-If you are not seeking a job in the manufacturing sector after completing your bachelor’s degree but you are good with numbers, analytics, and problem-solving skills, then it’s best that you should look for an opportunity in management, finance, logistics, or supply chain line.
-Generally, to make your way in these fields you need relevant work experience in mechanical engineering line as it is very difficult to jump into another line immediately after completing your graduation.
+If you are not seeking a job in the manufacturing sector after completing your bachelor’s degree but you are good with numbers, analytics, and problem-solving skills, then you should look for an opportunity in management, finance, logistics, or supply chain line.
+Generally, to make your way in these fields you need relevant work experience in the mechanical engineering line as it is very difficult to jump into another line immediately after completing your graduation.

-Automobile engineers manufacture, design, and operate on different kinds of vehicles.
+Automobile engineers manufacture, design, and operate different kinds of vehicles.
 As the demand for eco-friendly vehicles is rising in the market, the role of a mechanical engineer has become both challenging as well as thrilling.

 So, this was all about a career in mechanical engineering.
 As stated in the article above, you are available with tons of career options after completing your B.Tech in mechanical engineering.
 You can easily get a job in the manufacturing sector as a consultant or researcher.
 You can also do mechatronics engineering, mechanical engineering, or automobile engineering.